PimDeWitte/UnityAutoIncrementBuildVersion/README.md

 Simple post build script to increment each build version in Unity

 #How-to
-Just place YourPostBuildScript.cs under your Editor/ directory and it should run automatically after every build.
+Just place AutoIncrementBuildVersion.cs under your Editor/ directory and it should run automatically after every build.

 #Getting the version number inside your unity project
 Simply call